Cleric-K/Universal-RC-Joystick/README.md

 ### 4. Set up your transmitter

 URCJ is a zero-configuration tool.
-The type of the received is _automatically_ detected.
+The type of the receiver is _automatically_ detected.
 There are two modes of the LED:

 LED | Meaning
 ---|---